,

 discover real za’atar

 A blend of oregano, (Origanum syriacum), sumac (Rhus coriaria), sesame seeds and a little salt.
 Bassatin Baanoub’s mix contains one herb, oregano, and not thyme (confusingly also called za’atar in Arabic).
 Since it’s been part of the eastern Mediterranean diet for thousands of years, each region, and indeed family, will have their own recipe.
-In August, when oregano and sumac are harvested, families gather their own, to store this precious health giving ingredient for the winter.
+In August, when oregano and sumac are harvested, families gather their own oregano, dry it and store this precious health giving ingredient for the winter.

 Origanum syriacum